pkutzner/xenorchestra_installer/Troubleshooting.md

 	   CGroup: /system.slice/xo-server.service
 			   └─710 /usr/local/bin/node ./bin/xo-server

-# XOC not updating or you're stuck on a specific version.
+# XO not updating or you're stuck on a specific version.

 If you ever get stuck on a specific revision of XO, or are receiving an alert saying "Please tell us who you are" from git you need to run the below: